ibrado/jekyll-paginate-content/README.md

   single_page: '/full.html'          # Relative path to the single-page view; default: "/view-all/"

+  minimum: 1000                      # Minimum number of characters (including markup) in a page
+                                     # for automatic header splitting.
+                                     #   If a section is too short, the next section will be merged
+                                     # Default: none

   title: ':title - :num/:max'        # Title format of the split pages, default: original title
-                                     #   :num and :max are as in permalink, :title is the original title
+                                     #   :num and :max are as in permalink,
+                                     #   :title is the original title
+                                     #   :section is the text of the first header

   retitle_first: true                # Should the first part be retitled too?
 Default: false